-The US Department of Education stipulates in The Handbook for Campus Safety and Security Reporting that campus "pastoral counselors" and campus "professional counselors," when acting as such, are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+The U.S. Department of Education stipulates in The Handbook for Campus Safety and Security Reporting that campus "pastoral counselors" and campus "professional counselors," when acting as such, are not required to report crimes for inclusion into the annual disclosure of crime statistics.
 As a matter of policy, they are encouraged if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.

-At Viterbo, the Pastoral Counselor is the University Chaplain.
-The Professional Counselors are the Director of Counseling Services and any other licensed counselors working in the department.
-As alluded to above, the counselors in Counseling Services and the University Chaplain may inform their clients of the procedures to report crime to Viterbo Campus Safety or the La Crosse Police Department on a voluntary basis.
+At Viterbo University, the Pastoral Counselors are the University Chaplains.
+The Professional Counselors are the Director of Counseling and Health Services and any other licensed counselors working in the department.
+As mentioned above, the counselors in Counseling Services and the University Chaplains may inform their clients of the procedures to report crime or incidents to Viterbo Campus Safety or the La Crosse Police Department on a voluntary basis.